StuffOnTheInternet/wikiweaver/README.md

 # WikiWeaver

-WikiWeaver makes participating in and especially spectating WikiRaces a lot more interesting by visualizing every page you and your peers visits as a colorful node in a graph.
+WikiWeaver makes participating in and especially spectating WikiRaces a lot more interesting by visualizing every page you and your peers visits as colorful nodes in a graph.

 ![Image of website](example.png)